dfelinto/blender-manual/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/introduction.rst

 This effort is effectively avoided by use of IK.

-IK is mostly done with bone constraints although there is also a simple :ref:`bpy.types.Pose.use_auto_ik` feature in pose mode.
+IK is mostly done with bone constraints although there is also a simple :ref:`bpy.types.Pose.use_auto_ik` feature in Pose Mode.
 They work by the same method but the constraints offer more options and control.
 Please refer to the following pages for details about these constraints: